 When Does The Uber Credit Card Launch?

-The Uber Visa Card launches November 2, 2017 when you can apply for the card online or within the Uber app.
+The Uber Visa Card launched on November 2, 2017.
 It is a co-branded credit card issued by Barclays.
 It’s also important to note that the Uber credit card has two additional perks:

 - No annual fee

 Being a truly fee-free card can make this a great option for the young, cash-strapped Uber rider that takes Uber to work or the club on a regular basis, or for a traveler that wants a simple secondary credit card.
 Since you will never pay a foreign transaction fee, you know your international Uber rides will cost exactly what the uber app tells you when you book the ride.